denocris/Introduction-to-Computer-Architectures-for-HPC/D2-exercise/readme.md

 entries per for loop.
 Compute the wall time for non optimized vector addition and compare it with the implemented vector unrolling version.
 Compare timing for the two different implementation.

+# Exercise 3, matrix-matrix multiplication

+Write a 3-for loops for computing matrix-matrix multiplication.

+# Write a report and push it to the master on your fork